 From the world’s largest art deco sculpture, Christ the Redeemer, to the high peaks of Sugarloaf and Corcovado, this sprawling and vibrant city is quite a wonder from above.
-Its lavish theaters and museums, millennia-old monasteries, golden beaches and samba clubs mingle effortlessly, demonstrating Rio’s signature flare and drama.
+Its lavish theaters and museums, centuries-old monasteries, golden beaches and samba clubs mingle effortlessly, providing any Rio de Janeiro wedding both flare and drama.
 Nowhere is this more evident than the epic and iconic Copacabana beach, where locals gather each night to clap for the sun as it sets.

 An application form, passport copies, original birth certificates, declaration of civil status, and single status forms are required.
-A marriage must also publish in the local paper 15 days prior to the marriage.
+A marriage notice must also be published in the local paper 15 days prior to your Brazil wedding.
 Divorce and death decrees are required if applicable.
 Check with your Certified Destination Wedding Specialist for more details.

 Rio de Janeiro has a tropical savanna climate and experiences heavy rainfall from December to March.
 Temperatures are fairly consistent throughout the year, with a range from 73 degrees F to 84 degrees Fahrenheit.

 Beach-going is practically a way of life in Rio de Janeiro, so as one would guess, there’s and there’s quite an impressive assortment of them to choose from.
 Of course, a trip to Rio isn’t complete without a stop at Ipanema or Copacabana beaches, where people-watching is a competitive (and fun!) sport.
 There are also a number of more secluded beaches, like Prainha and Arpoador Beach, which are known for great surf conditions.